apivich-h/apivich-h.github.io/pages/about.md

 At the moment I work on different computer science-related projects with several different people.
 Some are research projects on various different topics, while some are projects which are industry-oriented.
 Having done work with many different people for different purposes has allowed me to appreciate the beauty of computer science, and how applicable it is in the modern society.

-I am currently on a year break from studying, although I hope to attend a graduate school in the near future (hopefully within the next year if someone accepts me).
+I am currently on a year break from studying, doing part-time work alongside some research work, although I hope to attend a graduate school in the near future.

 When I am not busy doing work, I enjoy playing and listening to music.
 I am a mediocre drummer, guitarist and vocalist.
 I also enjoy watching football (or soccer as some may call it), and am a fan of Nottingham Forest (who will hopefully be in the Premier League soon).